clach04/clipboard-confusion/README.md

 It ONLY supports openssl encrypted with:
   * aes-256-cbc
   * salt
   * PBKDF2 with itereration count of 10000 (10,000, i.e. 10K).
-NOTE in 2023 this iteration count is considere too small
+NOTE in 2023 this iteration count is considered too small

 ### Docker